-- <<content of the second stress o - more time to discuss medications side effects risks and contra indications - Pharmacists always seem really busy and stressed out which puts me off doing anything else than picking up my monthly prescription.
-When I have asked a question, they are reluctant to say anything other than 'best speak to your GP' which is another survey in itself. - Please see previous comments if the enhanced service is advertised it should be delivered - the pressure on other services is meant to be relieved by these not put under further pressure eg. outcomes of MURs such as overordering/compliance are left to GP surgeries to sort out when the ordering is done by those very pharmacies or especially GP OOH/111 and A&E are dealing with emergency supply refusals (often from patient's own pharmacies!!) and then refusing faxes from those services for perfectly legal prescription requests. - Sometimes the pharmacy will tick thins on my prescription which I do not require therefore I have take back my prescription in order to control my requirements - in order to save the NHS expense.
+- <Pharmacy name in <<Area>> are a total nightmare.
+In the last year, I have not been able to pick up a regular prescription without having to return later, finding mistakes in the prescription or missing items. - more time to discuss medications side effects risks and contra indications - Pharmacists always seem really busy and stressed out which puts me off doing anything else than picking up my monthly prescription.
+When I have asked a question, they are reluctant to say anything other than "best speak to your GP" which is another survey in itself. - Please see previous comments if the enhanced service is advertised it should be delivered - the pressure on other services is meant to be relieved by these not put under further pressure eg. outcomes of MURs such as overordering/compliance are left to GP surgeries to sort out when the ordering is done by those very pharmacies or especially GP OOH/111 and A&E are dealing with emergency supply refusals (often from patient's own pharmacies!!) and then refusing faxes from those services for perfectly legal prescription requests. - Sometimes the pharmacy will tick thins on my prescription which I do not require therefore I have take back my prescription in order to control my requirements in order to save the NHS expense.